navinAdhe/reactive-angular-ngConf2020/README.md

 ## Start Developing

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+As of Apr 1 2020, both the branches (master and final) are working and have nearly the same code. ngConf2020 - Reactive Angular - By Aaron Frost.